Wednesday, January 18, 2023

 "The Symbolist position in painting was authoritatively defined by the young critic Albert Aurier, an enthusiastic admirer of Paul Gauguin, in an article in the Mercure de France (1891).
 He elaborated on Moréas’s contention that the purpose of art “is to clothe the idea in sensuous form” and stressed the subjective, symbolical, and decorative functions of an art that would give visual expression to the inner life.
 Symbolist painters turned to the mystical and even the occult in an attempt to evoke subjective states of mind by visual forms."

-But, Klimt's Medicine is important in another way; whether intentional or unconsciously realized, there is some evidence of (what might be referred to as) a "Hygieian" pentagonal tradition... a tradition which began at least as far back as the first Pythagoreans and their pentalpha, so-named for the five-fold alphas (the capital "A") incorporated in its design.
+But, Klimt's Medicine is important in another way; whether intentional or unconsciously realized, there is some evidence of (what might be referred to as) a "Hygeian" pentagonal tradition... a tradition which began at least as far back as the first Pythagoreans and their pentalpha, so-named for the five-fold alphas (the capital "A") incorporated in its design.
 Importantly, the Greek word ὑγίεια also appears, which, along with the corresponding goddess, translates into "health."
-I'm assuming the graphic (inset right, see Wiki's Hygieia) is a facsimile of the ancient symbol but, as of this writing, I am not sure.
+I'm assuming the graphic (inset right, see Wiki's Hygeia) is a facsimile of the ancient symbol but, as of this writing, I am not sure.

 In any case, Klimt embedded a very bold spiral in the sinuous windings of Hygeia's golden reptile.
 While (most likely) not a perfect golden spiral, it is similar enough to satisfy the pentagonal muse and (what some might imagine to describe) the Pythagorean philosophy.